Frequently Asked Questions

 As long as you meet the eligibility requirements, yes!
 The Rice Business Plan Competition is a global competition with startups competing from universities all over the world.

-We are planning to hold the 2022 Rice Business Plan Competition in person, at Rice University in Houston, Texas on April 7-9, 2022.
+We are planning to hold the 2023 Rice Business Plan Competition in person, at Rice University in Houston, Texas on May 11-13, 2023.
 Of course, with the world as it is, there may be a wrench thrown into those plans.
 But we will make every effort to hold the event in real life as we did in 2022 and 2023.
 Currently there are no parts of the competition that are held virtually/remotely/online.

 The pitching and presenting startups that compete at the RBPC must contain at least two team members who will travel to Rice University to compete.
 Each startup can have up to four team members at the RBPC, but all must be current students, and at least one must be a current graduate-level student.

 - At least two student members must participate in every round of the RBPC, and one of those must be a graduate student.
 Up to 4 student members can participate.
 The exception is the Elevator Pitch Competition, where only one student (any student member) can present.

 - The startup may divide speaking time in their pitch presentations between at least two students and up to four students.
 If only two students pitch, the minimum time that one student can participate is 40%.
 This means at least two students on the team must share pitching and Q&A duties.